sibuzu/old-bookmark-cleaner/README.md

-# Quick Bookmark Cleaner
+# Old Bookmark Cleaner
-Quick Bookmark Cleaner is a Google Chrome extension to identify broken bookmarks, update links to https, delete old bookmarks, edit bookmarks title, find javascript links and empty folders
+Old Bookmark Cleaner is a Google Chrome extension to clean old/unused bookmarks.
+This code is forked from gabrielbarros/quick-bookmark-cleaner and modified.

 ## How to install
 https://chrome.google.com/webstore/detail/ljfgijlbekebdhniagdekklbmmchhjja